 Master of Science in Finance

-The Master of Science degree in finance is a specialized, technical program that provides in-depth exposure to the principles and practices of corporate finance and investment management.
-It is a primary objective of this program to ensure that, by the time you graduate, you will have acquired the specialized skills and knowledge that you will need to add immediate value to your organization in your role as financial manager or investment adviser.
+The master of science in finance is a specialized, technical program providing in-depth exposure to the principles and practices of corporate finance and investment management.
+The main objective of the program is to provide the specialized knowledge needed to add immediate value to your organization as a financial manager or investment adviser.

-This degree is intended for students who have made a professional commitment to this key business discipline and who are interested in equipping themselves with the most comprehensive array of analytical tools and techniques.
-The MS finance does not attempt to provide the broad overview of business that is typical of an MBA; instead, it focuses with great intensity on the specific areas of compelling interest to financial managers, security analysts, corporate bankers and portfolio managers.
+This degree is intended for students who have made a professional commitment to this key business discipline and who are interested in equipping themselves with a comprehensive array of analytical tools and techniques.
+The curriculum does not provide the broad overview of business that is typical of an MBA; instead, it focuses on areas most relevant to financial managers, security analysts, corporate bankers and portfolio managers.

-The 15-unit core of the MS finance degree emphasizes five critical areas, fields of knowledge which are required of all financial professionals.
-Three courses in corporate finance, investments and capital markets represent the conceptual foundations of the discipline, the "three legs of the stool."
-Two courses in financial analysis and financial modeling build on and strengthen your background in accounting and computer applications, equipping you with the tools you'll need to pursue the more advanced and specialized studies in your concentration.
+The 15-unit core of the master of science in finance degree emphasizes critical areas of knowledge which are required of all financial professionals.
+Three courses in corporate finance, investments and capital markets represent the conceptual foundations of the discipline -- the "three legs of the stool."
+Two courses in financial analysis and financial modeling build and strengthen skills in accounting and computer applications, equipping you with the tools you'll need to pursue more advanced and specialized studies in your chosen concentration.

 The MS Finance program is structured to provide graduates with knowledge and skills to:

 - Explain the role markets and institutions play in security valuation

 - Identify, evaluate, and explain the financial decisions of corporations

 - Engage in research and evaluate if investment and financial policies maximize firm value